Signed in as:

 filler@godaddy.com

 My consulting and psychotherapy services are based in the belief that we are the agents of our own change.
 A whole-person approach blends insight, empathy, evidence, and actionable tools.
-Reach out for a no-cost 20-minute phone consultation.
+Reach out for a no-cost 15-minute phone consultation.

 I advocate for wholistic reimagining of "mental health."
 This evolution considers personal, community, and wider system levels we navigate within (family, work, culture, government, politics, justice, and healthcare).
+Please contact me to collaborate.

 My newly published musical memoir is enriched by 21 original songs.
 Readers encounter the complexities of addiction and mental health and experience simple, bullet point suggestions on how to help someone who may be suffering from addiction.